fvilpaz/fvilpaz/README.md

 - 👋 Hi, I’m @fvilpaz
 - 👀 I’m interested in ... getting more crypto
-- 🌱 I’m currently learning ...mot losing crypto
+- 🌱 I’m currently learning ...coding and programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...projects to make me improve on my code
-- 📫 How to reach me ...
+- 📫 How to reach me ...linkedin or X

 <!---
 fvilpaz/fvilpaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.